 Office 365 is a Software as a Service (SaaS) product from Microsoft that provides subscribers with the Microsoft Office desktop apps for Windows and macOS, and online business services like Microsoft Teams, SharePoint, OneDrive for Business, and Exchange Online.
+But in this article, I’m going to be answering the question what is Microsoft 365?

 Microsoft 365 was branded on July 10th, 2017.
 It was originally comprised of Office 365, with Windows 10 Enterprise, and licenses and other cloud-based security and device management tools and products.